thorlauridsen/BDSA2021-ProjectBank/README.md

 # BDSA2021-ProjectBank

+## Run the program using script

 To run the program you must first navigate to the project directory.

 Run the 'launch.ps1' script in powershell while making sure that port 1433 is not already exposed.
 If you are having trouble you can attempt to run the program manually using the following commands:

+## Run the program manually

+To run the program you must first navigate to the project directory.

 Start database in docker: